<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 Parallel processing

-Typically the reporting and analysis programs are run in SAS whereby a user would submit code to be executed in a single server session.
-This means that through single threaded workloads all code is executed sequentially.
+Typically, the reporting and analysis programs are run in SAS whereby a user would submit code to be executed in a single server session.
+This means that through single threaded workloads all code is executed sequentially, which can lead to longer processing times, especially with large datasets or computationally intensive analyses. .

 SAS/connect is a SAS client/server toolset that provides the ability to manage, access, and process data in a distributed and parallel SAS environment.
 This means that a program can be executed on multiple server sessions at once, resulting in code being executed in parallel which can vastly reduce the processing time of tasks that can be executed in this manner.